nVuln/homebridge-lg-thinq/README.md

 # Configuration

-> :check: The preferred and always up-to-date way to configure this plugin is through the config UI.
+> ✔️ The preferred and always up-to-date way to configure this plugin is through the config UI.
 > For details check [their documentation](https://github.com/oznu/homebridge-config-ui-x#readme).

 ```json